gdtroszak/website/content/garden/seeds/index.md

 ## seeds

-seeds of thought to be organized.
+Seeds of thought to be organized.

 - [on documenation](on-documentation.md)